 C3.
 Does your program meet or exceed the regional and state medians for student employment rates after leaving the college?
 If not, what program improvements may be made to increase this metric?

+N/A

-C4.
-Does your program meet or exceed the regional and state medians for increased student earnings and median change in earnings?
-If not, what program improvements may be made to increase this metric?
+а C4.
+Does your program meet or exceed the regional and state medians for increased student earning and median change in earnings?
+If not, what program improvements may be made to increase this netric? gs

+N/A